 The journey of the collectors is funded by the fabulously wealthy Walter Rothschild, a man obsessed with acquiring every type of bird on the planet.

-Killing Paradise is a true story based on the lives of real people and rare birds in a world of last chances soon to be lost forever.
+Killing Paradise is a story based on the lives and events of real people in a world of last chances.